 Danny de Vreeze’s company is ambitious and determined to expand.
-Next year they plan to increase their sales division and to raise iWelcome’s profile in the European market.
+The next step they have planned is to increase their sales division and to raise iWelcome’s profile in the European market.

 Still, it’s a fine line – especially when clients have access to a platform.
 ‘Systems often store a lot of valuable data.
 Managing that efficiently enables companies to improve their services to clients.
 At the same time, privacy must be guaranteed completely.
 With our technology we deliver both.’